George Gipps: New Zealand

 In 1839, two groups of British colonists had been attempting to acquire large amounts of land in New Zealand by duping the resident Māori people.
 The New Zealand Company, led by Edward Gibbon Wakefield, and a consortium of Sydney speculators led by William Wentworth, had each laid claim to around 8 million hectares which amounted to nearly two thirds of the entire New Zealand land mass.
 The British government wished to prevent this transaction and declared sovereignty over New Zealand, altering Gipps' jurisdiction as governor by Letters Patent to include both the territory of New South Wales and New Zealand.

 In 1840, Gipps proclaimed all previous and future land purchases in New Zealand invalid unless they were approved by the Crown.
-The Treaty of Waitangi was completed soon after, which induced the Māori to cede their lands without reservation to the Queen of England.
+The Treaty of Waitangi was completed soon after, which induced the Māori to cede their lands without reservation to the Crown.
 Gipps openly accused Wentworth of a massive fraud in his attempts to acquire huge tracts of New Zealand land from the Māori.
 This heightened the fierce enmity between the squatters and Gipps, with Wentworth, a leading member of the "squattocracy", swearing "eternal vengeance" against Gipps for his interference.

 Most of the administration in New Zealand was carried out by Lieutenant-Governor William Hobson, while Gipps retained control only of matters to do with the Imperial Prerogative.
 This arrangement ended in May 1841, when New Zealand became a Crown Colony in its own right.

 He advanced to the regimental rank of lieutenant colonel on 23 November 1841.

 Elected representation

 In 1842, the British government passed the Constitution Act for New South Wales.
 This act allowed, for the first time, elected representatives to outnumber those nominated by the Crown in the Legislative Council of New South Wales.
 The following year, Gipps implemented the changes with him nominating 12 members, and another 24 being elected by eligible land-holding male citizens of the colony.
 Although these changes seemed to increase democratic governance in New South Wales, it in fact markedly increased the influence of the wealthy land-holding squatters due to the prerequisite of owning at least £2,000 worth of land in order to be a candidate.

-Although Gipps still had the power of veto, this new legislature made his ability to restrain the squattocracy from their land-grabbing almost impossible.
-Elected squatters such as William Wentworth, Hannibal Macarthur, Richard Windeyer and William Foster attacked Gipps consistently for his Aboriginal protection and land policies that worked against their exclusive claims on property.
-When Gipps was removed from the governorship in 1846, he was the last obstacle to the squattocracy, who were then able to introduce favourable pastoral leasing laws that entrenched their power and wealth for at least the next fifty years.
+Although Gipps still had the power of veto, this new legislature almost entirely extinguished his ability to restrain the squatters.
+Elected squatters such as William Wentworth, Robert Lowe, Hannibal Macarthur, Richard Windeyer and William Foster attacked Gipps consistently for his land policies that worked against their exclusive claims on property beyond the settled areas, previously the domain solely of their Indigenous inhabitants.
+When Gipps was removed from the governorship in 1846, he and his appointees on the Council were the last obstacles to the squatters, who were then able to pass favourable pastoral leasing laws that increased the security of their claims and entrenched their power and wealth for at least the next fifty years.